Guide to this Handbook

 Students will always be given notice of the time and form of assessment and will not be expected to complete an assessment for which they have not had time to prepare.

 Your trainer will assess your competency in the course and provide feedback as needed throughout assessments.
-The trainer is required to mark and submit completed assessments to SIU Head Office within 10 working days of receiving them from you.
+The trainer is required to mark completed assessments within 10 working days.

 Online delivery via Zoom